 We performed a comparison between IBM MaaS360 and Ivanti Neurons for MDM based on real PeerSpot user reviews.

-Find out in this report how the two Enterprise Mobility Management (EMM) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is a very stable and scalable cloud-only solution."
+Find out in this report how the two Enterprise Mobility Management (EMM) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I believe that the solution is actually in Gartner's top quadrant at the moment for mobile device management."

 "Maas360 uses distribution groups to deploy apps, which makes it a bit easier than, for example, Intune."